Ashb87/Quiz-Ms-Project-Two/README.md

   * ### End Page
     * A display of the users end score.
     * A message for the user that changes depending on the score achieved.
-    * The optiion for the user to enter their name and save their score which will be added to the highscore page if the score is high enough.
+    * The option for the user to enter their name and save their score which will be added to the highscore page if the score is high enough.
     * A button to let the user play again.
     * A button to take the user back to the home page.